fsprojects/FSharpPlus/README.md

 The purpose of the overloads is to associate types with Type-Methods, here we can have three different scenarios:

- 1) Add a new Type-Method and instances for existing types.
+ 1) Add a new Type-Method and Type-Instances for existing types.

-This is the most complex scenario, to define a new Type Method is not straightforward, there will be some guidelines but at the moment the best is to have a look at the source code.
+This is the most complex scenario, to define a new Type-Method is not straightforward, there will be some guidelines but at the moment the best is to have a look at the source code.

  2) Add a new type and make it an instance of an existing Type-Method.